Leslie Jamison: Teaching

-In the fall of 2015, Jamison joined the faculty at Columbia University's School of the Arts.
-She is assistant professor and director of the non-fiction concentration in writing.
+In the fall of 2015, Jamison joined the faculty at Columbia University School of the Arts.
+She is assistant professor and director of the nonfiction concentration in writing.
 Jamison also leads a group of Columbia University MFA students in a Creative Writing Workshop at the Marian House, transitional housing for women in recovery.

 Personal life

-Jamison lives in Park Slope, Brooklyn with a daughter she shares with her ex-husband, the writer Charles Bock.
-She and Bock divorced in early 2020, shortly before Jamison contracted Covid-19 and went into quarantine with her daughter.
+Jamison lives in Park Slope, Brooklyn, with a daughter she shares with her ex-husband, the writer Charles Bock.
+She and Bock divorced in early 2020.
+She is a supporter of the boycott of Israeli cultural institutions, including publishers and literary festivals.
+She was an original signatory of the manifesto "Refusing Complicity in Israel's Literary Institutions".